machaao/machaao-samples/index.rst

    }
  }

-Sending Responses
+Sending On-Demand Responses
 =============================================================================
-Sending a outgoing message in response to user's input can be done by the usage of our On Demand Messaging APIs as demonstrated below
+Send a outgoing message in response to user's input can be done by the usage of our On Demand Messaging APIs as demonstrated below

 Sending a Text Message Response